-Following treatment for a Ewing tumor, the main concerns for most families are the immediate and long-term effects of the tumor and its treatment, and concerns about the possibility of the tumor coming back.
+Following treatment for a Ewing tumor, the main concerns for most families are the short- and long-term effects of the tumor and its treatment, and concerns about the tumor still being there or coming back.

 It’s certainly normal to want to put the tumor and its treatment behind you and to get back to a life that doesn’t revolve around cancer.
 But it’s important to realize that follow-up care is a central part of this process that offers your child the best chance for recovery and long-term survival.

 Follow-up visits and tests

 Once treatment is finished, the health care team will discuss a follow-up schedule with you, including which tests should be done and how often.
 It is very important to go to all follow-up appointments.
-Follow-up is needed to check for cancer recurrence, as well as possible side effects of certain treatments.
-Doctor visits and tests are done more frequently at first.
+Follow-up visits are needed to check for cancer recurrence, as well as possible side effects of treatment.
+Doctor visits and tests are done more often at first.
 If nothing abnormal is found, the time between tests can then be extended.

 Physical exams, x-rays, and other imaging tests (CT, MRI, PET, and/or bone scans) are often done about every 2 to 3 months for the first 2 years following treatment, and then less often during the following years.
-When Ewing tumors come back, it is usually within the first 2 years after treatment, but they can sometimes come back even many years later, so continued follow-up is important.
+If Ewing tumors come back, it is usually within the first 2 years after treatment, but they can sometimes come back even many years later, so continued follow-up visits are important.

 During this time, it is very important to report any new symptoms to the doctor right away so that any problems can be found early, when they can be treated most effectively.

 Possible late and long-term effects of cancer treatment

 More young people treated for cancer are now surviving into adulthood.
-Doctors have learned that the treatment may affect children's health later in life, so watching for health effects as they get older has become more of a concern in recent years.
+Doctors have learned that the treatment might affect children’s health later in life, so watching for health effects as they get older has become more of a concern in recent years.